AnasBarakat01/Best-Scenario-of-SignUp-LogIn/README.md

   - Otherwise, the activation link is valid, as the activation code matches mine in the database and it's not expired. so I redirect him to the "Log In" page.

 Why I do redirect user to the "Log In" page after he finished Signing Up ?
 User enter email and password while they are fresh in his mind. then browser save them for further login.

+## Log In